 The goal of this program is to enable the next generation of pediatric surgeons to explore the exciting field of stem cell and regenerative medicine.
 Research in the Finck laboratory focuses on developmental biology, stem cell therapies as well as innovative tissue engineering approaches.

 Current Research Projects Include:

-Mechanisms & Treatments of Hyperoxia Induced Lung Injury
+- Mechanisms and Treatments of Hyperoxia Induced Lung Injury

 Candidates must have completed their 2nd or 3rd year of surgical residency prior to the start of their surgical research fellowship.